-This award-winning and upscale wilderness resort lies within a remote 1,000-acre private rainforest reserve where the Golfo Dulce and the Pacific Ocean meet on the Osa Peninsula.
+This award-winning upscale wilderness resort lies within a remote 1,000-acre private rainforest reserve where the Golfo Dulce and the Pacific Ocean meet on the Osa Peninsula.
 The lodge is a fantastic wildlife and adventure experience ideal for couples and families with children age 6 and under.
 Guests of Lapa Rios will fly into the Puerto Jimenez domestic airport before being met and driven approximately 45 minutes to the lodge.

 A Model of Sustainable Tourism

 Lapa Rios is a model for Ecotourism and conservation around the world, winning awards from Conde Nast Traveler and being featured in many international publications.
 It is the flagship of the National Geographic’s Unique Lodges of the World.
 The resort also received the Award for Corporate Excellence (ACE) 2005 presented by Secretary of State Condoleezza Rice.
+Additionally, Lapa Rios Ecolodge has earned all five leaves from the Costa Rica Tourism Board, a measure of sustainability in the tourism sector.

 Lapa Rios Walking Paths